grisottom/ansible-docker-rh/README.md

 - facilitate the development of Ansible roles for late use in a VM environments,
 - share the work developed between DEVs and OPS in a reproducible way.

-To achieve this objective, we will need to
+To achieve this objective, we needed to
 - standardize the base image of target hosts, compatible with the VM OS,
 - standardize the ansible base image, master node,
 - compose environment images (docker-compose), according to the project at aim,
 - run the roles in the image inventory, according to the project.

-The idea in not to run services on containers, but to develop roles through experimentation in a flexible container based environment.
+The idea is not to run services on containers, but to develop roles through experimentation in a flexible container based environment.

 ## ```base_host``` Dockerfile